zulyanfir/Film-Rental-Analysis-Behavior-Performance-and-Inventory/README.md

 This project focuses on Data Retrieval to retrieve information from the Sakila database using **MySQL**.
 Sakila database is a well-normalized schema that models a DVD rental store, featuring things like movies, actors, movie-actor relationships, and a central inventory table that links movies, stores, and rentals.

-In this project, some of the information that will be pulled from the database for analysis purposes are as follows:
+In this project, some of the information that will be retrieved from the database for analysis purposes are as follows:
 1. Customer Rental Behavior and Film Analysis
    - Knowing the renters and how much they rented.
    - Knowing the total number of rentals per country.